simolus3/drift/docs/content/en/docs/Getting started/_index.md

 - `moor_generator`: Generates query code based on your tables
 - `build_runner`: Common tool for code-generation, maintained by the Dart team

-Note that, on Android, the NDK is required.
-You can easily install the NDK and CMake from the SDK Manager in Android Studio by following the instructions [here](https://developer.android.com/studio/projects/install-ndk.md).

 {{% changed_to_ffi %}}

 ### Declaring tables